Yuubi-san/unaesgcm/README.md

 * `unaesgcm` command for decrypting local files;
-* `aesgcm-open` command for fetching URLs, decrypting and opening files with associated applications.
+* `aesgcm-open` command for fetching URLs, decrypting and opening files with associated applications;

-To be included is a `.desktop` file to associate the above with `aesgcm` scheme.
+* a desktop entry handling `aesgcm` URLs using the above command.

 The utility is intended mainly for development/debugging, as the URLs with this scheme are supposed to be invisible to XMPP users, in ideal.